johnlindquist/kit/KIT.md

 list-downloads
 ```

-## Theme Selector ⭐️
+## Theme Selector

-With a Pro Account, you can select from a variety of themes.
+Select from a variety of themes.
+Mostly a work in progress.
+We'll support community themes in the future. ❤️

 <!-- description: Preview Themes -->
 <!-- value: pro/theme-selector.js -->